howed-neighbor/CS467/README.md

   |---|---|
   |user1|user1's data|

   Now, let's inject a logical statement that our developers probably didn't intend to be used.
-(For the purposes of this example, the SQL syntax is simplified to focus on the logic of the vulnerability):
+(For the purposes of this example, the SQL syntax is simplified):

   > <img src="https://github.com/howed-neighbor/CS467/blob/main/public/readmeImages/enterUserName2.PNG">